Feb 5, 2024 - Mar 11, 2024

-Mindful Self-Compassion involves acceptance of ourselves; meaning that we pay attention to our thoughts and feelings without judging or criticizing ourselves or seeking the “right” or “wrong” way to think or feel in a given moment.
-By practicing being in the present, we are not at the mercy of our wandering mind or default mode that is rehashing the unpleasant past or worrying about the future.
+Compassion-based approaches involve acceptance of ourselves; meaning that we pay attention to our thoughts and feelings without judging or criticizing ourselves or seeking the “right” or “wrong” way to think or feel in a given moment.
+By practising being in the present, we are not at the mercy of our harsh inner critic or of our wandering mind that is rehashing the unpleasant past or worrying about the future.
 We are more able to learn from the past to create a better future.

 Mindfulness is easy and simple.
 We just need to remember to do it.
-We can increase mindfulness and self-compassion by meditating and practicing yoga, but also in everyday activities by simply paying more attention in a specific way, while walking, driving, brushing our teeth or having a shower.
+We can increase mindfulness and self-compassion by meditating and practising yoga, but also in every day activities by simply paying more attention in a specific way, while walking, driving, brushing our teeth or having a shower.

 Mindfulness was initially introduced to the Western World by Jon Kabat-Zinn who the Mindfulness-Based Stress Reduction (MBSR) program, at the University of Massachusetts Medical School in 1979.
 Since that time, thousands of studies have documented the physical and mental health benefits of mindfulness and more recently of self-compassion.
 Numerous modified programs are targeting schools, prisons, hospitals, business, corporate sectors and beyond.
-More recently, in 2010 Christopher Germer and Kristin Neff designed a Mindful Self-Compassion program to integrate the most recent neuro-science research findings.
+In early 2000 Paul Gilbert proposed a model called Compassion-Focused Therapy or Compassion Mind Training and in 2010 Christopher Germer and Kristin Neff designed a Mindful Self-Compassion program both of which integrate the most recent neuroscience research findings in mindfulness and compassion.

-The Mindful Self-Compassion program aims to integrate the last 30 years of research and clinical work in mindfulness and self-compassion including various concepts/strategies from MBSR, MBCT, DBT, ACT and Positive Psychology.
-The Mindful Self-Compassion training program incorporates principles and practices that are taught in MBSR on mindfulness but more specifically teach additional practices to improve on how we relate to ourselves to find ways to calm and soothe ourselves in times of stress.
-Mindful Self-Compassion introduces new practices, specifically aiming at reducing self-criticism, managing difficult emotions (emotional regulation), promoting resilience and self-care, raising motivation and confidence, developing positive relationships with the self and others as well as increasing well-being and positive emotions.
-It also introduces new meditations such as "affectionate breathing", "giving and receiving compassion", "compassionate friend", "loving kindness for ourselves", "soft-soothe-allow", "compassionate walking" and others.
+Both Compassion-Focused Therapy and Mindful Self-Compassion aim to integrate the last 30 years of research and clinical work in mindfulness and compassion including various concepts/strategies from MBSR, MBCT, DBT, ACT and Positive Psychology.
+They incorporate principles and practices that are taught in other mindfulness programs teaching additional practices to improve on how we relate to ourselves to find ways to calm and soothe ourselves in times of stress to ease the threat system.
+They introduce practices, specifically aiming at:

-Numerous studies have shown that practicing mindfulness and self-compassion, even for just a few minutes per day for a few weeks, can bring a variety of physical, psychological, cognitve and social benefits.
+Numerous studies have shown that practising mindfulness and self-compassion, even for just a few minutes per day for a few weeks, can bring a variety of physical, psychological, cognitive and social benefits.